IDEO-coLAB/nomad/README.md

 This library is in flux and not quite ready for active 3rd party usage.
 When ready, this doc will be updated to with API usage info as soon as possible.

-Our goal is to open this up by the end of Sept.
-2016. _Onward!_

 ---------

 <br />